Gull Rock National Park: Flora and fauna

 Endangered species such as the noisy scrub-bird, western bristlebird and the western whipbird are known to inhabit the area.
 The endangered Western ringtail possum is also frequently sighted in the area.

-Many rare plant species including Corybas limpidus, Adenanthos cunninghamii, Banksia verticillata and Stylidium plantagineum are also found in the National Park.
+Many rare plant species are also found in the National Park.
+Examples include Corybas limpidus, Adenanthos cunninghamii, Banksia verticillata and Stylidium plantagineum.

 Areas of banksia woodland, sheoak forest, open heath and grassed dunes can all be found within the park.
 Notable flora include Banksia coccinea, Hakea elliptica, Allocasuarina trichodon, Agonis marginata and Dryandra formosa.
-The area is home to the most significant remaining stands of scarlet banksia, Banksia coccinea, in the region, however this community is threatened by Phytophthora dieback.
+The area is home to the most significant remaining stands of scarlet banksia, Banksia coccinea, in the region; however, this community is threatened by Phytophthora dieback.

 Melaleuca striata coastal heath grows on the lower elevations of Mount Taylor.
-Melaleuca striata, Banksia attenuata and Banksia coccinea are present on the heath, but their growth is stunted by the salt laden air.
+Melaleuca striata, Banksia attenuata and Banksia coccinea are present on the heath; however, their growth is stunted by the salt laden air.
 Anarthria scabra is predominant in the sedgeland, with Adenanthos cuneatus, Astroloma baxteri, Hypocalymma strictum, Hypolaena exsulca, Isopogon cuneatus, Lyginia barbata, Melaleuca thymoides, and Petrophile rigida also present.

 The rare and ancient Main's assassin spider, currently listed as threatened, was found to inhabit the park during a survey conducted in 2008.